 Religion Teaches Us To Pretend

-Western Organized Religion of Judaism, Christianity, and Islam (1) perfected the processes of brainwashing eons ago.
+Western Organized Religion of Judaism, Christianity, and Islam (1) perfected brainwashing processes eons ago.
 These systems are the result of a major rebranding effort.
-They are really a modern form of the Assyrian, Egyptian, Persian, and Babylonian mystery religions.
+They are a modern form of the Assyrian, Egyptian, Persian, and Babylonian mystery religions.
 These are the wealthiest religions on the planet that use systems of group and self-hypnosis to gain and maintain customers.

 These religions teach us to pretend about several things.
 They teach us to pretend there’s a heaven.
 They teach us we need to belong to their institutions to get to heaven.
-We need to pretend that we are chosen by an imaginary being.
+We need to pretend that an imaginary being chooses us.
 Most of all, we need to subsidize them.
 Although God created the Universe, he still needs our money.
 We’ll say it again, don’t be a fake person to be a part of the mass hallucination.

 They use this to justify acts of violence and discrimination and have a clear conscience about it.
 They forgive themselves regardless of the greed and evil they inflict on others and the planet.
 Their imaginary friends may even reward them if we are especially cruel to those who disagree with their brand of beliefs.
 Ask yourself, would someone who uses common sense believe this?
 Would an authentic person need to pretend about this to be secure in their life?